TerjeNorderhaug/RetinaSDK.js/README.md

  expect input in our expression language.
 This is explained in more detail [here](http://documentation.cortical.io/the_power_of_expressions.html).

 Expressions are essentially `json` strings with reserved keys: `term`, `text`, and `positions`.
-In the previous example, we note that the `compare` function takes as argument a list of two such expressions.
+In the following example, we note that the `compare` function takes a list of two such expressions as arguments.
 In JavaScript we can create a list of two objects with (in this case) `term` elements.

 ```javascript